Last Updated on August 6, 2022

 Please be aware with the nature of street art, some of these pieces may no longer be around.
 Often murals are covered up and repainted over, just like the Banksy piece!

-The Stable Markets are well worth checking out while you are in Camden or for an adventure a little further afield, follow the canal path from Camden to Little Venice!
+The Stable Markets are well worth checking out while you are in Camden.
+There’s now an ‘umbrella street’ in the Stables Markets.
+Or for an adventure a little further afield, follow the canal path from Camden to Little Venice!

 Which piece is your favourite?
 If you know the names of any of the artists or pieces please let me know in the comments below!